AxelBanderet/sigfox-blockchain/readme.md

 The second one is a Data Ledger Technology Consumer responsible of forwarding the metadata for transactions to be written to the blockchain.
 Then the Transaction Builder & Signer assembles the blockchain transaction based on the related input data.
 Once assembled, the transaction is signed and delivered to Azure Blockchain Service through a specific router.
 Private keys are stored in Azure Key Vault.

-4. Interact from WebApps
+### 4. Interact from WebApps

 ![Image](img/ReadFromWeb.png)

 Azure Workbench Blockchain provides plug and play interaction tools such as a Client web app and a Smartphone app.
 They are connected to an Azure Active Directory for users and roles management.

 These web-services interact with a REST-based gatewayservice API.
 When writing to a blockchain, the API generates and delivers messages to an event broker.
-When data is requested by the API, queries are sent to the off-chain SQL database.
-The SQL database contains a replica of on-chain data and metadata that provides context and configuration information for supported smart contracts.
-Queries return the required data from the off-chain replica in a format informed by the metadata for the contract.
+When data is requested by the API, queries are sent to the SQL database.
+This storage contains a replica of overall data and metadata that provides configuration and context information for the related smart contracts.
+Queries return the requested data from this "off-chain" replica in a format which has been specified by the smart contract.

 ## Demo

-### Use-case introduction - Cold chain monitoring
+Use-case introduction - Cold chain monitoring

 https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/application-and-smart-contract-samples/refrigerated-transportation/readme.md

 https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/iot-integration-samples/ConfigureIoTDemo.md

-### Implementation

-#### Writing to Microsoft Azure
+### Writing to Microsoft Azure

 The first step is to configure the Sigfox backend to push your device data up to an Azure IoT Hub.